Lohikar/Aurora-docs/timers.md

 # SStimer and addtimer #
 SStimer is a system that replaces spawn() and Scheduler. **Timers are faster than spawn() and it is preferred to use addtimer instead of spawn whenever possible.**

-Timers cannot fire before master controller initialization completes.
+Timers cannot fire before master controller initialization completes at server startup.

 ## Arguments ##